Game design is a competitive career so you’ll need to build up your portfolio to showcase your creative skills

 Employers

 Most employers are small independent games studios.
 However, there are also opportunities available with a number of multinational games producers based in the UK.
-The UK also hosts the European headquarters for several overseas games companies, which opens up opportunities to work abroad as well as in the UK.
+Employment with these companies can open up opportunities to work abroad as well as in the UK.

 Although self-employment and freelance roles are rare, with experience you may be able to work as a game design consultant.